Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{the big theorem}] We combine our prior results.
-By Lemma \ref{matrix lemma} we have shown there exists constants ensuring that the original matrix inequality and thus the expressions (\ref{r odd problem}) and (\ref{r even number}) are satisfied.
-We can renormalise the $c_i$ and $\Tilde{c_i}$ if necessary to ensure that the sets lie entirely within $[0,1]$.
-This concludes the inequalities and we discussed the limsup properties earlier and so have demonstrated the existence of two sequences satisfying the statements of the Theorem for $c=1$.
+\begin{proof}[Proof of Theorem \ref{the big theorem}] The sequences $(A_i)_{i \in \mathbb{N}}$ and $(B_i)_{i \in \mathbb{N}}$ defined in this chapter are the sequences satisfying the conditions of the theorem.
+By Lemma \ref{matrix lemma} we have shown that there exist constants ensuring the matrix inequality, and thus expressions (\ref{r odd problem}) and (\ref{r even number}) are satisfied.
+We can shrink all of the $c_i$ and $\Tilde{c_i}$ by equal factors if necessary to ensure that the sets lie entirely within $[0,1]$ without affecting the desired inequalities of (\ref{r odd problem}) and (\ref{r even number}).
+This proves parts $(i)$ and $(ii)$ of Theorem \ref{the big theorem}.
+We proved that $\mu(\limsup_{i \rightarrow \infty} A_i)=0$ and $\mu(\limsup_{i \rightarrow \infty} B_i)=1$ by properties $(iii)$ and $(iv)$ in Lemmas $\ref{Ai lemma}$ and \ref{Bi lemma} so have demonstrated the existence of two sequences satisfying the conditions of Theorem \ref{the big theorem}. \end{proof}

-We can easily adapt these sets described above to prove for general $\mu(\limsup B_i)$, when this isn't necessarily just 1.
-We take the sets here and multiply each point in each set by $c$, the desired value of $\mu(\limsup B_i)$.
-Trivially, all the conditions for the Theorem are satisfied.